cabrerahector/wordpress-popular-posts/readme.txt

 == Upgrade Notice ==

-= 3.0.0 =
+= 3.0.2 =
 This version requires PHP 5.2+ and Wordpress 3.8 or greater.

-= 2.3.3 =
-This version requires PHP 5.2+ and Wordpress 3.0.0 or greater to enable post thumbnails.

-= 2.0.0 =
-From version 2.0 and on, Wordpress Popular Posts requires Wordpress 2.8 at least in order to function correctly.
-If you're not running Wordpress 2.8 (or newer) please use WPP v.1.5.1 instead.
-Also, if you are upgrading from any version prior to WPP v1.4.6, please update to v1.4.6 first!
+Also, backup the wpp.css file first if you modified it!